Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

-A few weeks later, some time into the term (long after a certain initiation party, that had gone surprisingly well), Minerva was enjoying a mug of hot chocolate in her bed, reading an autobiographical book on the four founders of Hogwarts at about one o'clock in the morning.
-She still had trouble sleeping occasionally and had resorted to reading and bullying Albus into providing her with mugs of hot chocolate (which she kept hot with a now perfected heating charm).
+A few weeks later, some time into the term (long after a certain initiation party that had gone surprisingly well), Minerva was enjoying a mug of hot chocolate in her bed, reading an autobiographical book on the four founders of Hogwarts at about one o'clock in the morning.
+She still had trouble sleeping occasionally and had resorted to reading and bullying Albus into providing her with a mug of hot chocolate (which she kept hot with a now perfected heating charm).

 She had just reached the part where the founders had decided on a name, a combination of a walk in the forest, a crabby seer and a description of Godric and Salazar's behaviour at times (according to Rowena, according to the author of this book).
 When a child's scream jerked her unpleasantly back to reality, as it rent the air throughout the castle with its terror.

 Without stopping to think, Minerva's Auror trained reflexes took over, she leapt from the bed, her wand appearing in her hand, her chocolate spilling over her bed covers and the cover of her book ripped, as the Author dived out of sight.
 But Minerva was out of the door, having stopped only to fall into her large dragon hide Auror boots, before racing faster than she had ever run before towards the sound of that heart rending scream.

 She arrived at Gryffindor tower just after the scream ceased, shouted the password, leapt into the tower, her wand at the ready, and found herself face to face with Albus Dumbledore.

 She was brought up short, but her wand didn't falter, she was poised to go into action on a millisecond's notice, balancing on her toes with her body tense.

 'There is no emergency, Minerva,' said Albus, he sounded extremely angry.